 - Be a graduate of APCO’s Registered Public-Safety Leader (RPL) Program OR

-- Have a high-school diploma AND a minimum of 10 years’ experience in public safety communications at the supervisor, manager or director level.
+- Have a high-school diploma AND a minimum of 10 years’ experience in public safety communications at the supervisor, manager, or director level.

-The CPE program is a rigorous, demanding endeavor that requires considerable commitment by each participant.
+The CPE program is a rigorous, demanding endeavor that requires serious commitment by each participant.
 Students should be prepared to devote a considerable amount of time to coursework, including individual and group assignments and discussions.
 The program is fast-paced and reading-intensive, and demands that students keep pace with the workload and participate fully in both the online and capstone courses.

 A lack of commitment will not only negatively impact the success of the individual student but of the entire class.
 For these reasons, applicants are encouraged to carefully consider their commitment to the program before applying.

 Cost for the CPE Program is $3,500 per person and includes all course materials and distance learning fees.
 The cost does not include travel and accommodations for the two-week capstone course at APCO headquarters in Daytona Beach, Florida.

 A fee of $250 must be paid at the time of application.

 Program participants may apply for tuition assistance through APCO’s scholarship program, which is open for applications from January through March each year.
 Scholarship funds may be used for tuition only and may not be used for expenses related to travel, food or lodging.

 The application process is designed to identify individuals whose professional goals align closely with the goals of the CPE Program.
 APCO is committed to selecting only those applicants who are fully committed to the successful completion of the program.

 As part of the process, applicants are asked to reflect on personal and professional experiences that have influenced their careers and to articulate their interests, career goals, as well as obstacles and solutions to those goals.
 For this reason, applications must be submitted by the individual interested in attending the program.